 - Specify that your event is an online one by selecting Virtual

-- For all events that are not created for a specific Stitch Group, specify who your event will be open to -- members in your local area, your state or region, or your country
+- For all events that are not created for a specific Stitch Group, specify who your event will be open to -- members in your local area, your state or region, your country, or the global Stitch community

 Please note, the ability to open your event to a wider audience depends on the membership plan you have chosen, as follows: